Jennifer Herpers

 About

 Jennifer Herpers is an associate lawyer in Siskinds’ labour and employment group.
-Her practice focuses on providing practical and innovative advice to assist employers in managing their employment relationships.
-In addition to providing pragmatic day-to-day advice, Jennifer represents clients before courts, administrative boards and tribunals.
+Her practice focuses on providing practical day-to-day advice to assist employers in managing their employment relationships in unionized and non-unionized workplaces.

 Memberships and Associations